antarctica/asli-pipeline/README.md

 ![](img/asli-technical-overview.png)

 This means compute, data storage and application hosting are all separated.

+### Portability
-Each component could also be deployed on different infrastructure, for example BAS HPCs or commercial cloud providers.
+Each component listed above could also be deployed on different suitables infrastructures, for example BAS HPCs or commercial cloud providers.

 ## Interaction with Datalabs
 The results of this pipeline are displayed in an [application hosted on Datalabs](https://ditbas-asliapp.datalabs.ceh.ac.uk/).